 Comcast Leaders and Achievers College Scholarship

-There are thousands of college scholarship dollars available to current high school seniors from the Comcast Foundation with the Comcast Leaders and Achievers College Scholarship program.
+With the Comcast Leaders and Achievers College Scholarship program, there are thousands of dollars available to current high school seniors from the Comcast Foundation.

-- High school senior who attends school in a Comcast community
+- Are a high school senior who attends school in a Comcast community

-- Student has volunteered and shows commitment to his or her community
+- Volunteered and shows commitment to his or her community

 Go here for the scholarship details and requirements: